Vazeh Asgarov

-Vazeh Asgarov (Vаzеh Еldəniz оğlu Əskərоv) (born 15 October 1978) earned the degree of doctor at the University of Strasbourg (2012), the executive director at French-Azerbaijani University (UFAZ) (from 2016).
+Vazeh Asgarov (Vаzеh Еldəniz оğlu Əskərоv) (born 15 October 1978) earned the degree of doctor at the University of Strasbourg (2012), the executive director at French-Azerbaijani University (UFAZ) (from 2016) and Rector of the Azerbaijan State Oil and Industry University (from 2023).

 Early life

 Vazeh Asgarov was born on 15 October 1978, in Baku.
 From 1985 to 1995 he studied at the secondary school.
 In 1999-2000 he served in the Armed Forces of Azerbaijan.
 He is married with two children.

 Education

 From 1995 to 1999 he studied at the Azerbaijan University of Languages at the faculty of French-English languages (bachelor).
-In 2003-2004 he received a certificate in international and European law, in 2003 he entered the Robert Schumann University in France and in 2004-2006 continued his Master's 1-degree education in linguistics at the University of Marc Bloch, also known as the University of Strasbourg.
+In 2003-2004 he received a certificate in international and European law, in 2003 he entered the Robert Schuman University in France and in 2004-2006 continued his Master's 1-degree education in linguistics at the University of Marc Bloch, also known as the University of Strasbourg.

 In 2006-2007 continued his Master's 2-degree education in linguistics at the University of Marc Bloch.

 In 2007–2012, having studied at the department of "Society and Culture in Europe" at the University of Strasbourg, he received his doctorate in 2012 with the topic “Appeal of Azerbaijanis to France: history and prospects”.

 The doctoral diploma of the University of Strasbourg was recognized/nostrified by the High Attestation Commission under the President of the Republic of Azerbaijan in February 2016 and this event is known as the recertification of the first French doctoral degree in Azerbaijan.
 On February 18, 2019, by decree of the Higher Attestation Commission under the President of the Republic of Azerbaijan, Vazeh Asgarov received the diploma of Associate Professor and Doctor of Philosophy.